tillbiskup/evedata/docs/architecture.rst

 data module
 ~~~~~~~~~~~

 Data are organised in "datasets" within HDF5, and the ``evefile.data`` module provides the relevant entities to describe these datasets.
-Although currently (as of 03/2024, eve version 2.0) neither average nor interval detectors save the individual data points, at least the former is a clear need of the engineers/scientists (see their use of the MPSKIP feature to "fake" an average detector saving the individual data points).
+Although currently (as of 03/2024, eve version 2.0) neither average nor interval detector channels save the individual data points, at least the former is a clear need of the engineers/scientists (see their use of the MPSKIP feature to "fake" an average detector channel saving the individual data points).
 Hence, the data model already respects this use case.
 As per position (count) there can be a variable number of measured points, the resulting array is no longer rectangular, but a "ragged array".
 While storing such arrays is possible directly in HDF5, the implementation within evedata is entirely independent of the actual representation in the eveH5 file.

 .. figure:: uml/evedata.evefile.data.*
     :align: center
     :width: 750px

     Class hierarchy of the evefile.data module.
 Each class has a corresponding metadata class in the evefile.metadata module.
 While in this diagram, the child classes of MeasureData seem to be identical, they have a different type of metadata (see the evefile.metadata module below).
 Generally, having different types serves to discriminate where necessary between detector channels and motor axes.
-Currently, AreaDetectorData and ExternalData serve a similar purpose: representing 2D data per individual position count.
-While ExternalData represents the current way of storing these data in eveH5 (*i.e.*, a reference to an external file), AreaDetectorData may be used to contain the actual image data.
+Currently, AreaChannelData and ExternalData serve a similar purpose: representing 2D data per individual position count.
+While ExternalData represents the current way of storing these data in eveH5 (*i.e.*, a reference to an external file), AreaChannelData may be used to contain the actual image data.

-What is the difference between ``AreaDetectorData`` and ``ExternalData``?
+What is the difference between ``AreaChannelData`` and ``ExternalData``?
 Basically, the difference is whether the corresponding data are stored *within* the eveH5 file or externally.
 While with the advent of the generic ``DataImporter`` class (necessary to allow for deferred loading of actual data) the difference seems negligible, the HDF dataset corresponding to an ``ExternalData`` object usually contains the filenames (or similar identifiers) to the actual externally stored data files.
 One could in this case make the ``DatasetImporter`` contain a list of sources and handle the ``Data`` as usual.
 But do we need *two* DataImporter instances in this case -- one for the HDF5 dataset, one for the actual (external) data?
 If not, there would be no need for an ``ExternalData`` class.
 The question to answer here: Do we need to distinguish on this level whether the data are external to the HDF5 file?

 .. admonition:: Points to discuss further (without claiming to be complete)

-    * Rename classes \*DetectorData to \*ChannelData?

-      From an HDF5 point of view, the datasets represent channel data, not detector data.
-If so, consistently rename in metadata module as well.

     * Do we need additional classes for ``DeviceData`` and ``OptionData``?